nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 - Bug fix for IP database update cron event (Pro only)

 == Upgrade Notice ==

+= 2.2.13 =
+Added option to disable inline alignment styles for code blocks (using alignment classes);
+Fix for custom CSS codes with single quotation marks

+= 2.2.12 =
+Fix for code block styles when block class name was not set

+= 2.2.11 =
+Code block styles moved to classes;
+Code block list moved to the sidebar;
+Added preview buttons in code block list;
+Fix for ad blocking detection when using https (Pro only)

 = 2.2.10 =
 Fix for rotation editor code import/export;